Communication and Care Partnering

 Part 2: Communication and Dementia

-Dementia creates distinct challenges in how people express themselves and understand what is being communicated to them.
+Dementia creates distinct challenges in how people express themselves and understand what is being communicated.

-Here is a conversation with speech language pathologist, Tammy Hopper.
-Tammy shares her expertise about verbal and non-verbal communication.
+Here is a conversation with speech-language pathologist Tammy Hopper.
+Tammy shares her expertise in verbal and nonverbal communication.

 The video will help you understand the communication challenges faced by people with dementia and why it’s important to adapt your communication style to meet their needs.